everknow/everknow-website/Venice-Biennale-on-ALGORITHM.md

 collaboratively rather than competitively.
 Algorithms in this sense is not something that we should perceive as obscure and distant, but rather something that enhances and extends our reach into the unknown.

+The Original post is available on the [THINKING HEAD](http://www.thinking-head.net/sites/default/files/distraction/Dominic%20Perini%20-%20On%20Algorithms.pdf) website